tperry2x-uk/OpenXTalk-Community-DPE/docs/development/testing.md

 The main engine repository contains the following sets of tests ("test suites"):

-* **LiveCode Script tests:** script-only stacks that are run using the standalone engine.
+* **Script tests:** script-only stacks that are run using the standalone engine.
 They test features of the Script language.
-* **LiveCode Builder tests:** LCB modules that are run using the **lc-run** tool.
+* **Extension Builder tests:** LCB modules that are run using the **lc-run** tool.
 They test features of the LCB core language and standard library.
-* **LiveCode Builder Compiler Frontend tests:** Fragments of LCB code which are run through the compiler and check that the compile succeeds, or emits the correct warnings or errors.
+* **Extension Builder Compiler Frontend tests:** Fragments of LCB code which are run through the compiler and check that the compile succeeds, or emits the correct warnings or errors.
-* **LiveCode Script parser tests:** Fragments of LCS code which are run through the parser and check that the compile succeeds, or emits the correct warnings or errors.
+* **xTalk Script parser tests:** Fragments of LCS code which are run through the parser and check that the compile succeeds, or emits the correct warnings or errors.
 * **C++ tests:** low-level tests written in C++ using [Google Test](https://github.com/google/googletest).
 These perform low-level checks for things that can't be tested any other way.

 ## Running the Tests